Predicting sub-population specific viral evolution: Experiments

 For continent-level transmission models, we use a 6-layer GPT-2~\citep{radford2019language} to parameterize the transmission rate matrix $A_\theta$ and another 6-layer GPT-2 to model the initial occurrence $N_0(x;\theta)$.
 For hierarchical transmission models, we share the transformer layers for group occurrence, transmission rate within groups, and cross-groups.
 Adam optimizer with learning rates 1e-5 and 5e-5 are used for \flu{} and \cov{}, and the models are trained for 80,000 steps for \flu{} and 30,000 for \cov{} with batch sizes 32 and 256 respectively.
 The learning rate is linearly warmed up from 0 to the specified value in the first 10\% epochs and then decays linearly to zero.
 More details about training and the hyper-parameters can be found in Appendix~\ref{appendix:hyper-parameters}.

 We use the non-hierarchical transmission model for continent-level tasks and the hierarchical version for country-level tasks.
-For \flu{}, we use the hierarchical loss function but set the number of groups as one at the continent level, equivalent to the non-hierarchical version adding a regularization term.
-In hierarchical transmission models, we perform agglomerative clustering based on their geographical coordinates to form groups.
+We use the hierarchical loss function but set the number of groups as one at the continent level, equivalent to the non-hierarchical version adding a regularization term. \pink{We also present the results for a variant of our transmission model, denoted as \texttt{top-3 eig}, where only the three largest eigenvalues are retained for denoising purposes.} In hierarchical transmission models, we perform agglomerative clustering based on their geographical coordinates to form groups.
 We set two groups for \flu{} and three groups for \cov{}.
-The countries in each group can be found in Appendix Tab.~\ref{tab:group_flu} and Tab.~\ref{tab:group_cov}.
+The countries in each group can be found in Appendix Tab.~\ref{tab:group_flu} and Tab.~\ref{tab:group_cov}. \pink{We present the results using both the G2G and G2L approximations.}

 \textbf{Baselines:}\quad We compared our model {against three classes of} baseline models for both predicting future distributions and generating future prevalent sequences.
 All {baselines were implemented using} the same transformer architecture as our model. \begin{enumerate} \item No location information. \textbf{Global model}: {a state-of-the-art} evolution model~\citep{shi2023improving} trained on all data without using the location information.
 This model can be regarded as a degenerate version of our model with only one location. \item Baselines that leverage the location-specific data without directly incorporating the location into the model architecture. \textbf{Finetune}: fine-tuning the global model on local data.
 We fine-tune 8 epochs with a learning rate of 1e-5. \textbf{LoRA}~\citep{hu2021lora}: introducing and fine-tuning low-rank adaptations on the global model. \item Baselines that incorporate location information into the model architecture without considering the interactions between locations. \textbf{Prepend Label}: a modification of the global model, prepending a special location token before the amino acid sequences.
 Both country and continent tokens are prepended for country-level. \textbf{Add Embed}: a modification of the global model, adding a location embedding to the hidden state after each transformer layer. \textbf{Parameter sharing}: a modification of the global model, sharing the transformer layers but adding different linear output layers for different locations. \end{enumerate}